andrewd207/tiOPF-kotlin/README.md

 ### TableViews
 TableViews have column several columns which complicates the fieldName somewhat.

-Imagine you have a list of Foo a mediator and a TableView.
+Imagine you have a list of Foo, a mediator, and a TableView.
 ~~~
 val list = ObjectList<Foo>
 @FXML lateinit var peopleTable: CustomFXTableView // typealias for TableView<MediatedItem>